Concrete Scanning Rentals and Training

 GPR concrete scanning is a game-changer for a wide range of industries, including:

-• General Contractors: Avoid costly mistakes and ensure structural integrity.
+• General Contractors: Avoid costly mistakes and improve structural integrity.

-• Utility Locators: Pinpoint conduits and pipes with precision.
+• Private Utility Locators: Locate conduits and pipes, often with great precision.

 • Engineers and Surveyors: Map rebar patterns and measure slab thickness.

-• Renovation Specialists: Safely cut and core concrete in older buildings.
+• Renovation Specialists: Increases safety for cutting and coring concrete in older buildings.

 • HVAC and Plumbing Professionals: Locate in-floor heating lines and embedded pipes.